pughlab/MEDIPIPE/README.md

 5) Run on HPCs

 	You can submit this pipeline on clusters after editing ./workflow/sbatch_snakemake_template.sh according different resource management system.
+The file must have the appropriate path names and parameters given the input data.
+The example here is for submitting a job with SLURM, however, this template could be modified according to different resource management systems.
 More details about cluster configuration can be found at [here](https://snakemake.readthedocs.io/en/stable/executing/cluster.html).
 For example:

 	```bash
 	## template is based on SLURM